boekenbox/gitbook-stable/trading-strategy-options/regular-strategies-spot-trading/bollinger-bands-ta.md

 Sells at minimal loss are possible when using `TAKE_PROFIT`, acting as a sort of mini stop loss.

-This option should not be used together with reversal trading and `DOUBLE_CHECK_GAIN`
+This option should not be used together with reversal trading or `DOUBLE_CHECK_GAIN`
 {% endtab %}

 {% tab title="Values" %}